Enroll Your Child

 What is expected of children’s families?

 Families of little buddies are expected to enroll their children by the deadline set by the elementary/middle school.
-They are also expected to help ensure their child attends activities each week since consistent attendance is important for providing kids with the best experience possible.
+They are also expected to ensure their child attends activities each week since consistent attendance is important for providing kids with the best experience possible.

 How will you keep my child safe?